Olygo/OCI_DR-Reserved_PIP/README.md

 # OCI_DR-WITH-RESERVED-PIP

-In this scenario, our objective is to automatically restaure a Compute Instance from one Availability Domain (AD) to another within the same region.
+In this scenario, our objective is to automatically restore a Compute Instance from one Availability Domain (AD) to another within the same region.
 Specifically, we are transitioning from Frankfurt AD3 to AD1.

 While [Full Stack Disaster Recovery](https://docs.oracle.com/en-us/iaas/disaster-recovery/index.html) facilitates the reassignment of the same Private IP, if there is a requirement to also reallocate a Reserved Public IP, utilization of the provided script becomes essential.
 It is imperative that this script is present locally on each compute instance, irrespective of whether it operates on a Linux or Windows environment.